Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 1. Mandarin (官话 / 官話)

-Standard Chinese language, or Putonghua, is mainland China’s official national language.
-It acts as a lingua franca among the Mandarin-speaking areas.
-Around 70% of the people in China use it.
+Standard Chinese, or Putonghua, is mainland China’s official national language.
+It is the lingua franca of Mandarin-speaking areas, and around 70% of the people in China use it.

-Mandarin has many versions.
-For example, Beijing, Southwestern, Standard, Jilu, Malaysian, Taiwanese, Singaporean, Zhongyuan, Northeastern, Lan-yin, etc.
+Mandarin has many versions, including Beijing, Southwestern, Standard, Jilu, Malaysian, Taiwanese, Singaporean, Zhongyuan, Northeastern, and Lan-yin.

 The standard version is based on the Beijing Mandarin dialect and, to a lesser extent, across the other regions of mainland China.
 It is considered the second most spoken language in the world.